Petropavl: In Soviet period

-As part of independent Kazakhstan
+As Part of an Independent Kazakhstan

+When Kazakhstan gained its independence, Petropavlovsk, which is the Russian Exonym for the city, was mostly replaced in official circles by Petropavl.

-In 2008, Petropavl took part in the contest "The best city in the CIS", where he was awarded three grants, including the grant "for the preservation of historical and cultural heritage".
+In 2008, Petropavl took part in the contest "The Best City in the CIS", where it was awarded three grants, including the grant "For The Preservation of Historical and Cultural Heritage".

-In 2014, the trolleybus system was abolished.
+In 2014, the trolleybus system which formerly ran in the city was abolished.

-On November 27, 2018, the rural localities of Kuibyshevskoye village, Novopavlovka village, Teplovskoye village, and Stop point 2629 located on the territory of the city akimat of Petropavlovsk were incorporated directly into the city of Petropavlovsk.
+On November 27, 2018, the rural localities of Kuibyshevskoye village, Novopavlovka village, Teplovskoye village, and Stop point 2629 located on the territory of the city akimat of Petropavl were incorporated directly into the city of Petropavl.

 Education

 There are 43 organizations of preschool education, 38 secondary schools, 13 colleges, 5 higher educational institutions in Petropavlovsk.

 Culture

 Theatres

-The Petropavl theater is named after the Kazakh writer Sabit Mukanov.
-Performances are in the Kazakh language.
-Russian-speaking viewers are given headphones.
-Headphones are included in the armrest of the chair in the hall.
-Thanks to this, the audience can understand the speech of Kazakh-speaking actors.
+The Main Theatre in Petropavl is named after the Kazakh writer Sabit Mukanov, and performances are given in the Kazakh language.
+Viewers without knowledge of Kazakh are given headphones which serve to translate the performance into Russian, making it accessible to the many Non-Kazakh-Speakers living in Petropavl.

 Petropavl's regional puppet theatre has been operating since February 1991.
 It is located in a building on 69 Vasilieva street.
-In addition to children's performances, it used to show films and hold new year's matinees.
+In addition to children's performances, it is used to show films and hold new year's matinees.

-The theater has been named after the Soviet playwright, winner of the Lenin prize N. F. Pogodin since 1986.
-Performances for children (in the morning) and adults (in the evening) are performed on the stage.
-The theater has a theater Studio for young actors.
+The Theatre has been named after the Soviet playwright Nikolai Fyodorovich Pogodin, who was awarded the prestigious Lenin Prize in 1986.
+Children's' performances are held in the morning, while adults' performances are held in the evening.
+The Theatre also has a studio for aspiring young actors.